unifiedstreaming/fmp4-ingest/ingest_spec.md

     The encoder then starts POSTING segments in short running POST operations, for example: http://someoriginservice.com/live/customerA/adaptionset1/representation1/segment1.cmfv
      in case of a disconnect during the segment POST operation, the segment MUST be retransmitted from the beginning.

 5. The live encoder MAY send an updated version of the manifest, this manifest cannot override current post settings and relative paths    or break currently running and incoming POST requests.
 The updated manifest can only be slightly different from the one that was send    previously.
+The updated manifest SHOULD be send using a PUT request instead of a POST request.
-6. The encoder or ingest source MUST handle any errors or authentication challenges because of (1).
-If (1) succeeds with a 200     response, continue.
+6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type, 412 not fullfilling conditions, in case of 412 the live source/encoder MUST resend the manifest and init segment.
-7. The encoder or ingest source MUST start a new HTTP POST request with the fragmented MP4 stream.
+7. The encoder or ingest source MUST start a new HTTP POST segment request with the media segment corresponding to the segmentlist manifest.
 The payload MAY start with the header boxes ftyp and moov, followed by fragments signalled by the moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MAY be sent with each request, even if the encoder must reconnect because the previous POST request was terminated prior to the end of the stream.
+This allows the receiving entitity to recover the init segment.
-8. The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is might be difficult to predict the entire content length of the live stream.
+8. The encoder or ingest source MAY use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is might be difficult to predict the entire content length of the live stream.
 9. The encoder or ingest source SHOULD use individual HTTP POST commands [5] for uploading media fragments when ready if it is possible to predict the entire content length after the fragment became available.
-The encoder or ingest source MAY send the ftyp and moov boxes (in this order) with each individual request, followed by the media fragments consisting of moof and mdat boxes.
+The encoder or ingest source MAY send the ftyp and moov boxes (in this order) with each individual request, followed by the media segments consisting of moof and mdat boxes.
 10. When the live stream event is over, after sending the last fragment, the encoder or ingest source MUST gracefully end the chunked transfer encoding message sequence (most HTTP client stacks handle it automatically) by signalling the stop.
 The encoder or ingest source MUST wait for the service to return the final response code, and then terminate the connection.
-11. The stop message MUST be sent by the encoder or live ingest source to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream.
+11. The stop message MUST be sent by the encoder or live ingest source to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream to the PostURL without a relative path.
 12. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new POST request by using a new connection, and follow the preceding requirements.
-Additionally, the encoder MAY resend the previous two MP4 fragments for each track in the stream, and resume without introducing a discontinuity in the media timeline.
+Additionally, the encoder MAY resend the previous two MP4 fragments for each track in the stream in case chunked transfer was used, and resume without introducing a discontinuity in the media timeline.
 Resending the last two ISO BMFF fragments for each track ensures that there is no data loss.
-In other words, if a stream contains both an audio and a video track, and the current POST request fails, the encoder or media ingest source must reconnect and resend the last two fragments for the audio track, which were previously successfully sent, and the last two fragments for the video track, which were previously successfully sent, to ensure that there is no data loss.
+In other words, if a stream contains both an audio and a video track, and the current chunked POST request fails, the encoder or media ingest source must reconnect and resend the last two fragments for the audio track, which were previously successfully sent, and the last two fragments for the video track, which were previously successfully sent, to ensure that there is no data loss.
 The encoder MAY maintain a “forward” buffer of media fragments, which it resends when it reconnects.
 13. In case of an encoder or media ingest source restart and none of the last two ISO BMFF fragments can be send, the timestamps of tdft of fragments that are sent MUST be higher than previously sent media fragments.
-14. The ftyp, and moov boxes MUST be sent with each request (HTTP POST).
-These boxes MUST be sent at the beginning of the stream and any time the encoder must reconnect to resume stream ingest.
+14. In case fixed length POST Commands are used, the live source entity may resend the segment to be posted decribed in the manifest entirely
-15. The trackFragmentDecodeTime box Tfdt box MUST be present for each fragment.
+15. The trackFragmentDecodeTime box Tfdt box MUST be present for each fragment in the segment posted.
 16. Version 2 of the tfdt box SHOULD be used to generate media segments that have identical URLs in multiple datacenters.
 The fragment index field is REQUIRED for cross-datacenter failover of index-based streaming formats such as Apple HLS and index-based MPEG-DASH.
 To enable cross-data center failover, the time stamps MUST be synced across multiple live encoders/media ingest sources and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
 Encoders should use the timing information (Universal Time Stamps) from the original SDI input signal (if available) in order to allow exact synchronization of the Universal Time Stamps in the streams.
 Reconnecting encoders or media sources SHOULD transmit in sync with other encoders or media sources.
 17. The ISOBMFF media fragment duration SHOULD be constant, to reduce the size of the client manifests.
 A constant MP4 fragment duration also improves client download heuristics through the use of repeat tags.
 The duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
 18. The ISO BMFF fragment duration SHOULD be between approximately 2 and 6 seconds.
 19. The fragment decode timestamps tdft of fragments in the fragmentedMP4stream and the indexes base_media_decode_ time SHOULD arrive in increasing order.
 20. The fragmented MP4 stream SHOULD use a 90-KHz timescale for video streams and 44.1 KHz or 48.1 KHz for audio streams or any another timescale that enables integer increments of the decode times of fragments signalled in the tfdt box based on this scale.
+21. The manifest MUST be used to signal the language, which SHOULD also be signalled in the mdhd box in the segments
+22. The manifest MUST be used to signal encryption specific information, which SHOULD also be signalled in the pssh, schm and sinf boxes in the segments
+22. The manifest MUST be used to signal information about the different tracks such as the durations, media encoding types, content types, which SHOULD also be signalled in the moov box in the init segment or the moof box in the media segments

 ## Formatting Requirements for Timed Meta-Data Ingest